cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - She can now hold multiple perspectives at once and make choices based on reflection.
 - The patient has developed a healthy sense of exploration of her own mind.

-**Conclusion**:

-Throughout the therapy sessions, the patient's understanding of herself and her internal experiences evolved, leading to increased metacognitive awareness, organization, and overall growth.
-She gained a wider perspective, became more spontaneous, and developed skills to navigate her thoughts and emotions effectively.

-### By the end of the fourth year of treatment, she was able to articulate many qualities of the newly emergent self: Patient: I was thinking about the ne

 **Mentalization-Based Therapy: Fourth Year of Treatment**

 **Patient's Self-Articulation of Newly Emergent Self**